 Invest in Skilled Receptionists

 Customer service agents and receptionists play a vital role in reducing wait times on the phone.
 An experienced agent can handle a wide variety of calls, offer helpful solutions, and keep conversations short and professional.
 If you try any customer wait time management strategy, make sure you’ve got a highly-trained, resourceful customer service agent to employ it!
 Don’t have the budget to bring on a full time receptionist or team of support reps?
-Virtual receptionists or an outsourced customer service department can bridge the gap between your existing model and the one you hope to offer without breaking the bank.
+Remote receptionists or an outsourced customer service department can bridge the gap between your existing model and the one you hope to offer without breaking the bank.

 Know Your Blind Spots